HL7/fhir-subscription-backport-ig/input/pagecontent/workflow.md

 Once the subscription is active, notifications will be sent according to the [Channel](channels.html).
 Note that error states may occur, see [Handling Errors](errors.html) for more information.

+When a `handshake` notification is required by the channel, the Subscriber learns that its `Subscription` has transitioned from `requested` to `active` by *receiving* the `handshake` notification on its configured endpoint.
+A Subscriber does not need to poll its own `Subscription` resource and does not need to subscribe to changes on its own `Subscription`.
+If the `handshake` fails, or if the Server requires additional approval steps before activating the `Subscription`, no `handshake` notification will be delivered and the Subscriber MAY read its `Subscription` resource on the Server to determine the current `Subscription.status`.

 ### Dynamic Workflow: FHIR R4B